Cabrillo Advancement Program

 Summer Leadership Institute

 Participants are invited to attend a week-long institute.
-The institute takes place on the on the Cabrillo College campus.
+The institute takes place on the Cabrillo College campus.
 Workshops on decision-making, goal setting, values clarification, leadership development, and planning for success are facilitated by the CAP counselor, teachers, and presenters.

 For more information please contact Elizabeth Dominguez, CAP Program Coordinator (831) 479-6526